Plastic Free Flights

 Airlines operating plastic-free flight

-In January 2019, Portuguese airline Hi Fly completes a trial of a plastic-free flight.
+In January 2019, Portuguese airline Hi Fly completed a trial of a plastic-free flight.
 The flight, which flew from Lisbon, Portugal to Natal, Brazil, took place on 26th December 2018 and carried more than 700 passengers.
 Although this was originally just trial flights, the Hi Fly president has said that he aims to be the first plastic-free airline by 2020.

 Some of the plastic items which were replaced with sustainable alternatives such as bamboo and other compostable materials included cups, cutlery, salt and pepper shakers, sick bags, packaging for blankets and pillows, dishes, food packaging, and toothbrushes.